Step by step guide to an experience of enlightenment.

 Method: Shamatha

-Step 2 - GATE - Gone way beyond - Awareness itself gone beyond self representation
+Gone way beyond - Awareness itself gone beyond self representation

 Method: Emptiness-of-Self Practice